 Living in DC

 The Washington Program provides students with a unique opportunity to study and intern in the Nation’s Capital.
 Prior students find their experience with the Washington Program to be extremely valuable, helping them to secure even more impressive internships in the summers following the program.
-Additionally, Washington DC has countess cultural attractions, students love the energy and independence that comes from living in a big city.
+Additionally, Washington DC has countless cultural attractions, students love the energy and independence that comes from living in a big city.

 Yes.
 Participating in the Washington Program does not prohibit you from going abroad through Notre Dame International.

 No. Students from any major and any college are eligible to participate in the Washington Program.
 Political Science majors do find the program particularly advantageous and are able to take classes towards the major.

 Yes.
 Sophomores and Juniors are eligible to participate in the Washington Program.

 See the eligibility and application section of our website.
 Students should apply the year prior to their desired semester in DC.

 No. Students will apply for internships after they have been accepted into the Program.

 Students should be doing well academically, Deans and Academic Advisors expect students studying off campus to have a GPA of 3.0 or higher.